Brazil police shoot bus hijacker dead in Rio, no hostages hurt

 Rio de Janeiro (Reuters) - Brazilian security forces in Rio de Janeiro on Tuesday morning shot dead a man who hijacked a commuter bus on a bridge across Guanabara Bay and took more than three dozen hostages.

-None of the hostages was harmed during the four-hour hijacking, Rio de Janeiro Governor Wilson Witschel told reporters at the scene.
+None of the hostages were harmed during the four-hour hijacking, Rio de Janeiro Governor Wilson Witzel told reporters at the scene.

 He congratulated the police for an “exemplary performance” in a Twitter post but said he regretted the death of the hijacker.